The words that flow directly into the other’s neuronal circuits,

 your resilience – you are the Queen of Failures after all,

-your sun-induced grimacing headaches,
+your sun-induced grimacing migraines,

 and the chalky taste of your vegan peanut butter cookies.